 How do you get a small business startup loan?

 For new entrepreneurs, it’s very challenging to secure a business loan to startup.
-Most banks and financial institutions are only willing to extend business loan Singapore to SMEs with operational track record of minimum 2 years.
+Most banks and financial institutions are only willing to extend a business loan to Singapore SMEs with operational track record of minimum 2 years.

 To secure startup business loans, financing options are very limited and if there’s any, funding amount is expected to be very small initially.
 There are government assisted financing schemes such as the Temporary Bridging Loan Programme where the state provides some form of risk guarantee.
 However, for such schemes, the banks usually make the final decision on credit underwriting.